Haaga-Helia's COVID-19 policies

 Student welfare services are provided either on-campus or online.

 Libraries and computer classes are open.

 Student services, IT services, etc. are open on campuses and also online.

 Restaurants and caféterias are open on campuses.
 There is no unified policy for lunch, as the restaurants decide independently on their own operations.
-Check out your campus lunch options and possible staggered lunchtimes on the restaurant’s own website.
+Check your campus lunch options and lunchtimes on the restaurant’s own website.

 Student exchanges and work-related travel abroad

 Students’ and staff members’ work or study-related travel abroad might be carried out taking into consideration the national and international safety instructions.
-We welcome exchange students at Haaga-Helia and Haaga-Helia’s degree students can also go on an exchange if the coronavirus situation and travel instructions from the authorities allow it.
-As a general rule, so-called short exchanges are not yet conducted.
+We welcome exchange students at Haaga-Helia and Haaga-Helia’s degree students can also go on an exchange if the covid situation and travel instructions from the authorities allow it.

 When traveling, one should follow the recommendations of countries to which it is currently safe to travel according to the Finnish Institute for Health and Welfare (THL).
 A risk assessment should be made if travel is necessary.
 Any quarantine regulations must be followed.